What happens next in the Tory leadership contest and when we will know the result?

-Tory leadership contest: Timeline of how and when the new prime minister will be announced
+Tory leadership voting closed: Timeline of how and when the new prime minister will be announced

 The process of announcing a new prime minister will be different from previous years

-The Tory leadership contest is coming to a close, with polls suggesting Liz Truss is the favourite to become prime minister, beating Rishi Sunak.
+The Tory leadership contest has closed, with polls suggesting Liz Truss is the favourite to become prime minister, beating Rishi Sunak.

 Here's a timeline of what happens next as the new prime minister is appointed.
 Unusual circumstances mean some of the details are different to normal.